Last Updated on November 16, 2020

 Typically, these wonderful small towns will grab our attention with amazing hospitality, great people, and beautiful outdoor surroundings.
 And inside this post, we’re going to share what we think are the best.

 If you have a chance to visit any of them, trust us.
 You’re going to be in for a huge treat.
+In case you’re looking for a specific area, we’ve organized these NC small towns alphabetically and sorted them by region.
+Here’s how they’re broken down:

 Many of these awesome small towns are also where you’ll find the coolest Airbnbs in North Carolina.